Committee on the Environment

 6:00 PM - 8:00 PM

 Buildings are dynamic systems with complex interdependencies between building design and operation, climate conditions, and user behavior.
 Design and technological solutions alone are not sufficient to reach our ever increasing energy and comfort goals.
 Some estimates suggest that the impact of occupant behavior can influence energy use by as much as 30% to 50%.
 Is it possible to positively influence occupant behavior through design?
 Pratik Raval (Transsolar) will speak about parameters affecting occupant comfort and their implications for building design.
 John Petersen (Oberlin College) will focus on ways to engage and educate building occupants in order to bring about positive change in building energy consumption and occupant experience.
 John McIlwain (Urban Land Institute)will address occupant behavior from housing and planning perspectives.
 Jenny Carney (YR&G) will moderate.
+Watch the video.

 Green for All - Environmental Justice